PerMedCoE/BuildingBlocks/MaBoSS/README.md

 [MaBoSS_sensitivity.singularity](../Resources/images/MaBoSS_sensitivity.singularity)),
 located in the **Resources** folder of this repository.

-They **MUST be available and exported respectively in the following environment variables** before its usage:
+They **MUST be available and exported respectively in the following environment variable** before its usage:

 ```bash